paddyw11/paiges-books/README.md

     -   __Feature 1 - Consistent Look and Feel__

         The site's navigation bar and footer appear on every page framing the page's content.
-The fonts and colours are consitent throughtout providing an intuitive experience for the user.
-The novagation bar is respoonsive with a burger style icon replacing the nav links on smaller screens.
+The fonts and colours are consistent throughout providing an intuitive experience for the user.
+The navigation bar is responsive with a burger style icon replacing the nav links on smaller screens.

         <br><strong>Fig 01-A.  Desktop example</strong><br><br>
         ![F01 Large Screen](documentation/media/images/features/f1-nav-bar-lg.png)